UnstableDesign/AdaCAD/docs/howtouse/learn/quick-tc2.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Making Drafts for the TC2
+# Make A Draft for the TC2

 AdaCAD an be a bit strange for those used to Photoshop and the Woven Pixel because instead of making a blank canvas and filling it with our structures, you start from the structures and "grow" them into the size of the canvas/loom that you are working with.
 In this video, we do this by using the "rectangle" and "selvedge" functions.